top of page

 If there is lactate acid in your legs then ask yourself- what is the purpose of this workout and how is it going to benefit my aerobic base?
 If you answer that question honestly then the answer is usually something like "I wanted to run fast because my ego won't let slower runners beat me" or "I just wanted to hit a hard workout to feel fast".
 However, if you stay disciplined then you can show how fast you can run on race day.

-Now, there are times which you will run anaerobically and that is okay.
-I believe it is important to do build your strength through hill training in the base phase and you will be anaerobic whilst running up the hills, this is okay because of the important on increasing your strength during the base phase.
-Similarly, doing strength work in the gym will also be anaerobic, however do not worry as this is all for the greater good.
+Now, there are times when you will run anaerobically and that is okay.
+I believe it is important to build your strength through hill training in the base phase and you will be anaerobic whilst running up the hills, this is okay because of the importance of increasing your strength during the base phase.
+Similarly, doing strength work specific to running in the gym will also be anaerobic, however, do not worry as this is all for the greater good.

 bottom of page